Chart Color Schemes

 Kingscliff - Fingal Head lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on latest population numbers, an above median growth is projected for locations outside capital cities, with Kingscliff - Fingal Head expected to expand by 2,976 persons to 2041, reflecting a total increase of 17.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+These projections indicate an above median population growth for non-capital city locations, with Kingscliff - Fingal Head expected to expand by 2,976 persons to 2041, reflecting a total increase of 17.5% over the 17-year period.

 Frequently Asked Questions - Population